mhwlng/arduino-albumcover/README.md

      darthsim/imgproxy
    ```

-2. This project requires an MQTT broker (like the Mosquitto broker add-on in Home Assistant)
+2. This project requires an MQTT broker, like the Mosquitto broker add-on in Home Assistant.

 3. This project requires Home Assistant, to create an MQTT topic, for the media player entity_picture.